 Alström Syndrome is a rare hereditary genetic disorder first described by C.H.
 Alström in Sweden in 1959.
-We currently have identified more than 800 individuals with Alström Syndrome in fifty four different countries and maintain an ongoing patient and genetic ALMS1 mutation registry.
+We currently have identified nearly 900 individuals with Alström Syndrome in fifty four different countries and maintain an ongoing patient and genetic ALMS1 mutation registry.
 Alström Syndrome can affect people of all nationalities, ethnic groups, and races.

 The Alström Syndrome Handbook is now available.